Tyler State Park

 Things to Do

-At Tyler State Park, you can boat, fish, swim in the lake, mountain bike, picnic, geocache, camp, bird watch and study nature.
+At Tyler State Park, you can boat, fish, swim in the lake, hike, mountain bike, picnic, geocache, camp, bird watch and study nature.
 Whether you visit for an afternoon or a weekend, you will find plenty to do here.

 Fish our lake for crappie, perch, catfish or bass.
 The park has three fishing piers and a boat ramp.
 We also loan fishing rods, reels and tackle boxes as part of TPWD’s Tackle Loaner Program.
 Remember, you do not need a fishing license to fish from shore in a state park!